kuerbis/Term-Choose-p6/README.md

 This is a `choose-multi`-only option.

-*mark* expects as its value an array.
-The elements of the array are list indexes. `choose` preselects the list-elements correlating to these indexes.
+*mark* expects as its value an list of indexes (integers). `choose` preselects the list-elements correlating to these indexes.

 (default: undefined)